Heat Illness Prevention and Response

 Supervisors and Managers can protect employees from indoor heat illness by:

-1. Developing and implementing an Indoor Heat Illness Prevention Plan for their work areas that are expected to exceed 82 degrees Fahrenheit.
-This is accomplished by completing the Checklist provided by EH&S. A copy of the plan must be available at or near the worksite.
+1. Developing and implementing an Indoor Heat Illness Prevention Plan for their work areas that are expected to exceed 82°F. This is accomplished by completing the Checklist provided by EH&S. A copy of the plan must be available at or near the worksite.

-• Site-specific training should be provided to employees (such as at a pre-shift meeting or safety tailgate).
-This training includes a review of the items in the Prevention Plan, and should include information about the signs and symptoms of heat illness, access to water and cool down areas, responding to emergencies, and monitoring employees.
+2. Or Employees must attend a supervisor-led discussion using the EH&S Heat Illness Fact Sheet and Checklist (This option includes a form to document training attendance).
+This training includes a review of the items in the Prevention Plan, as well as information about the signs and symptoms of heat illness, access to water and cool down areas, responding to emergencies, and monitoring employees.

-4. Providing rest periods and access to cool-down areas that are maintained below 82 degrees Fahrenheit.
+1. Providing rest periods and access to cool-down areas that are maintained below 82°F

 Campus Buildings with A/C